- Washington state has a higher-than-average unemployment rate of 4.6%.

 "Companies like Amazon and others are pushing up the job market so much that it's great for the city," said Dave Parker, CEO of developer training center Code Fellows.
 "We're starting with something that drives market growth."

 Entrepreneurs in Washington reported a friendly business environment and relatively low taxes.
 In particular, they cited the absence of personal or business income tax as beneficial.
 Instead, the Washington Department of Revenue levies about 60 different taxes and fees, such as a business and occupation (B&O) tax, sales and use taxes, property taxes, and a variety of industry-specific taxes.

 However, sometimes, the lack of a corporate or personal income tax can also present a problem for early-stage companies.
-While established small and medium-size businesses report benefiting from the B&O tax, which essentially levies a tax on volume of revenue rather than profits, startups can have difficulty in managing at a time when they want to reinvest as much revenue as possible.
+While established small and midsize businesses report benefiting from the B&O tax, which essentially levies a tax on volume of revenue rather than profits, startups may struggle with the tax, as they want to reinvest as much revenue as possible.